 This chapter provides an overview of the deliberations of the Working Group conducted both by conference call as well as e-mail threads.
 The points below are just considerations to be seen as background information and do not necessarily constitute any suggestions or recommendations by the Working Group.

 In addition to the specific charter questions, the PEDNR WG spent a substantial time debating the scope of the issues, especially in relation to the role of resellers, and whether actual evidence of harm exists which would assist in quantifying the issues and identify what changes, if any, would need to be made in order to address these issues.
 In addition, the WG debated what ‘adequate’, ‘clear’ and ‘conspicuous’ mean or should mean in this context.
 It was noted that an interpretation or definition of the term ‘adequate’ could also have implications for other provisions of the EDDP in which this term is used.
+In order to facilitate discussions and nomenclature, the PEDNR WG introduced the term ‘Registrant At the time of Expiration’ (RAE) to distinguish between the person or entity that is listed in Whois as the Registered Name Holder at the time of expiration and the person or entity that is listed in Whois as the Registered Name Holder following expiration, which might be different if someone acting on behalf of the Registered Name Holder has renewed the registration or the registration has been taken over by a third party.

 Charter Question 1: Whether adequate opportunity exists for registrants to redeem their expired domain names